lemrey/sdk-nrf/applications/machine_learning/README.rst

 .. table-from-sample-yaml::

-The available configurations use the built-in sensors, sensors connected with additional shield, or the simulated sensor signal.
+The available configurations use only built-in sensors or the simulated sensor signal.
+You do not need to connect any additional components to the board.

 .. include:: /includes/tfm.txt

 Overview
 ********

-To perform its tasks, the nRF Machine Learning application uses components available in Zephyr and the |NCS|, namely the :ref:`lib_caf` modules and :ref:`zephyr:sensor_api` for sampling sensors, :ref:`zephyr:uart_api` or :ref:`nus_service_readme` for forwarding data, and :ref:`peripheral_status` for presenting gesture detection results over Bluetooth® LE.
+To perform its tasks, the nRF Machine Learning application uses components available in Zephyr and the |NCS|, namely the :ref:`lib_caf` modules and :ref:`zephyr:sensor_api` for sampling sensors, and :ref:`zephyr:uart_api` or :ref:`nus_service_readme` for forwarding data.
 It also uses the `Edge Impulse's data forwarder`_ protocol.

 Sampling sensors